 The standards outline processes for improving surgical care for older adults, including, but not limited to:

-What are the questions seniors should ask before surgery?
+Here are the questions should seniors ask before surgery:

-In addition to the questions that patients of any age should ask before deciding on surgery, seniors should be sure to ask these as well:
+In addition to the questions patients of any age should ask before surgery, be sure to use these questions seniors should ask before surgery:

-- What are the best, worst and most likely outcomes?
+- What are the best, worst, and most likely outcomes, given my age, health, and functional status right now?

 - What are the expected impacts on my physical and cognitive health?

-- How will surgery impact the quality of my life?
+- How will surgery impact the quality of my life immediately after surgery?
+After 3 months?
+After 1 year?

 - Are there things I can do before my surgery to make recovery easier and/or faster?